Paddy Killoran: Early life in Ireland

-Killoran was born 21 September 1903 and grew up in the townland of Emlaghgissan near Ballymote, County Sligo, Ireland.
+Killoran was born 21 September 1903 in Emlaghgissan (also spelt "Emlagation"), a townland in the civil parish of Emlaghfad near the town of Ballymote in County Sligo, Ireland.
 His father Patrick played the flute and his mother Mary the concertina but the young Killoran was also influenced by local fiddle master Philip O'Beirne, who had earlier tutored Michael Coleman.
 As a teenager, Killoran was a volunteer with the Ballymote-based 3rd Battalion of the south Sligo Brigade of the Irish Republican Army during the war for independence.

 Emigration and career as danceband leader

-In 1925, Killoran emigrated to New York City where he lodged with James Morrison in his Columbus Avenue apartment on Manhattan's West Side.
+In 1925, Killoran emigrated to New York City, arriving on May 19 on the Cunard liner Scythia.
+He may have had a rough passage - his entry on the Arriving Passenger roll was stamped "IN HOSPITAL DISCHARGED."
+Within a few months, he officially declared his intention to become a citizen of the U.S., listing his address as 227 East 126th Street in east Harlem and his occupation as "laborer."
+He would later lodge with fellow Sligo fiddler James Morrison in a Columbus Avenue apartment on Manhattan's Upper West Side.
 A 1927 newspaper ad for "Morrison's Orchestra" offered "Irish music by P. Killoran and J. Morrison, celebrated violinists," giving 507 West 133d Street in west Harlem as the contact address.

 Killoran soon launched his own career as a soloist and bandleader.
 A publicity photo of Killoran's quartet c.
-1928 includes button accordionist D. Casey, tenor banjo player Richard Curran and second fiddler Denis Murphy.
-By the next year, Killoran was performing on a weekly radio program sponsored by the Pride of Erin Ballrooms, located at the corner of Bedford and Atlantic Avenues in Brooklyn.
+1929 includes button accordionist Denis Casey, tenor banjo player Richard Curran and second fiddler D. Murphy.
+Around 1929 Killoran's group began playing regularly at the Pride of Erin Ballrooms located at the corner of Bedford and Atlantic Avenues in Brooklyn, and broadcasting on their weekly radio program.
+He also tried another side occupation - his 1931 naturalization petition listed his occupation as "Music store owner."

 At the Pride of Erin, and later at the Sligo Ballroom at 125th Street and St. Nicholas Avenue in Harlem, Killoran's "Irish Orchestra" provided music for Irish dancing, while Jack Healy, another Ballymote native, led a group for "American" dancing.
-Healy, as a singer and tenor sax player, also performed and recorded with Killoran's group, the membership of which over the course of the 1930s included fiddler Paddy Sweeney (another Sligo native), fiddle and clarinet player Paul Ryan, Ryan's brother Jim on the C Melody sax, pianists Eileen O'Shea, Edmund Tucker and Jim McGinn, button accordionists Tommy Flanagan and William McElligott and tenor banjo/tenor guitar player Michael "Whitey" Andrews.
+Healy, as a singer and tenor sax player, also performed and recorded with Killoran's group, the membership of which over the course of the 1930s included fiddler Paddy Sweeney (another Sligo native), fiddle and clarinet player Paul Ryan, Ryan's brother Jim on the C Melody sax, pianists Eileen O'Shea, Edmund Tucker and Jim McGinn, drummer Mickey Murphy, button accordionists Tommy Flanagan and William McElligott and tenor banjo/tenor guitar player Michael "Whitey" Andrews.